 Like any fermented beverage, beer can only be made with the help of ethanol fermentation.
 And while ethanol fermentation is not exclusive to yeast, they are the most prolific fermentors known to man.

-One bacteria, Zymomonas mobilis, can produce enough ethanol to ferment large amounts of alcohol, but it is considered a contaminant in beer because of the sulfur-like esters it produces.
+One bacteria, Zymomonas mobilis, can produce enough ethanol to ferment alcohol, but it is considered a contaminant in beer because of the sulfur-like esters it produces.

 Because nothing does the job quite like yeast, every beer you ever taste will have been made with the help of yeast.